1 2 4 8 16

 Q: Are there any limitations to using this sequence as a model for real-world phenomena?

 A: Yes, exponential growth models are often simplified representations of reality.
 Factors like resource limitations, competition, or environmental changes can limit exponential growth in biological or economic systems.
-Therefore, it's crucial to consider these limiting factors when applying exponential models.
+Because of this, it's crucial to consider these limiting factors when applying exponential models.

 Q: What are some other examples of exponential growth in nature?